-I didn’t win, they won – he says, immediately stopping every story about shared credit for members of the national squad.
+I didn’t win; they won – he says, immediately stopping every story about shared credit for members of the national squad.

-That wasn’t some kind of advertising; that was my sincere gratitude towards them.
+That wasn’t some advertising; that was my sincere gratitude towards them.
 I know what they went through, everything we did, and that without their invested effort, and our own, there wouldn’t have been any good results.
 This is about a collective group of top players, professionals, devoted to the job they do and, most importantly, to the national cap that they play for without discussion.